“The answer goes here.” That’s how many students interpret the equal sign.

 We memorized ”math facts” and performed stacked algorithms.
 As we got older, the numbers got larger (hundreds, thousands, and so on) and smaller (fractions, decimals).
 But the concepts stayed pretty much the same.

 Memorizing times tables and being able to carry, borrow, and perform long division has its benefits.
-But many students appear proficient in math when they are really just repeating procedures.
+But many students appear proficient in certain topics when they are really just repeating procedures.
 A hundred years ago, being good at arithmetic could land you a good-paying job.
 Today, not so much.
-Any math-related profession requires that you understand the math and can apply it to the real world.
+Using math in your career requires understanding the math and applying it to the real world.
 Simply learning to mimic a calculator is no longer enough.

-When students focus on math facts and algorithms, they end up woefully unprepared for higher math.
-1 out of 5 students in the US drop out of high school.
+When students focus on math facts and algorithms, many end up woefully unprepared for higher math.
+One out of every five students in the US drop out of high school.
 The primary reason?
 An inability to pass Algebra.

 The odd thing is that Algebra doesn’t have to be so hard.
-Schools actually make Algebra harder by emphasizing computation and skimping on reasoning.
-Many students grow up believing that being good at math is about performing calculations quickly.
+Schools actually make Algebra harder by emphasizing computation in the early grades, and skimping on reasoning.
+Many students grow up believing that being good at math is about quickly performing calculations.

 Some students are naturally curious.
 They explore the concepts behind the computation without being explicitly taught.
 These students transition smoothly to algebra.
 But there is a large cohort of students who do well in math until 7th or 8th grade.
 Once they encounter variables and functions, they hit a wall.

-Contemporary math standards shift the progression, weaving algebraic thinking into earlier math.
-But the standards haven’t yet translated into effective teaching of concepts.
-Part of the problem is that too many schools rely on textbooks to bring about change.
-Recent evidence suggests the choice of textbook has little to no impact on student achievement.
+But standards don’t necessarily translate into effective teaching.
+Part of the problem is that many schools still rely on textbooks to bring about change, despite the evidence that the choice of textbook has little to no impact on student achievement.

-A great place to start is by introducing number sentences.
+A great way to build excitement and support deep learning is with number sentence proofs.
 Almost any math standard can be taught through the use of number sentences.
 The first step is to simply unstack the algorithms.

-By using number sentences, students and teachers can go beyond disconnected “math facts” to see connections between numbers.
+Number sentence proofs help students go beyond disconnected “math facts” to see connections between numbers.
 For example, teaching that “34 x Y = 68” helps reinforce the concept of equality.
 It also shows the relationship between multiplication and division.
-Teaching “4 x 7 = (2 X 7) + (2 X 7)” not only helps students master their times tables, it also builds foundations for visual modeling and the distributive property.
+Teaching “4 x 7 = (2 X 7) + (2 X 7)” not only helps students master their times tables, it also reinforces visual modeling and the distributive property.

 Teach equality as balance

-This is perhaps the most central foundation for fluency with number sentences.
+This may be the most crucial foundation for fluency with number sentences.
 Show students that an equal sign is like a scale.
 I actually hold out my hands and pretend things are being added or removed.
 To stay balanced, whatever happens to one side needs to happen to the other.

-This is closely related to the idea of inverse operations.
+This relates to the idea of inverse operations.
 Take x+5=8.
 To find x, I subtract 5 from both sides.
 This demonstrates that addition and subtraction are opposites.
 It can also be extended to show that division is the opposite of multiplication.

-One mistake I see many students make is using multiple equal signs per line.
-Truth be told, this habit even shows up in high level math.
-While a college professor can bend the rules, when students are still learning to work with equations, it’s best to not get fancy.
+You may see students using multiple equal signs per line.
+This habit even appears in high level math.
+But while a college professor can bend the rules, students who are still learning to work with equations shouldn’t get fancy.

 x – 14 = 17 + 20